snap-research/weights2weights/README.md

 ```
 $ bash train.sh
 ```
-which conducts Dreambooth LoRA fine-tuning by running `train_dreambooth.py` given a folder of identity images.
+which conducts Dreambooth LoRA fine-tuning using the `train_dreambooth.py` script given a folder of identity images.
 This is based on [PEFT](https://github.com/huggingface/peft/tree/main/examples/lora_dreambooth).
 Download the folders of identity images from this [link](https://huggingface.co/datasets/wangkua1/w2w-celeba-generated/tree/main).
 All you need to do is change ``--instance_data_dir="celeba_generated0/0"`` to the identity folder and ``--output_dir="output0"`` to the desired output directory.
-To find the correspondence between the identity images folder and the model in our provided dataset of weights, the ``file`` attribute in the provided ``identity_df.pt`` contains the number in the identity folder name

 After conducting Dreambooth fine-tuning, you can see how we flatten the weights and conduct PCA in ``other/creating_weights_dataset.ipynb``.

+After going through all the folders of images, you should end up with 64974 models.
+After flattening these weights and concatenating them you should match our provided ``all_weights.pt`` file, which is mxn, with m=64974 and n = 99648 (the number of parameters for one set of LoRAs).
+The order in which the models are concatenated is important in order to match.
+The models should be concatenated in alphanumeric order of the folder names they were trained on.

 ## Acknowledgments
 Our code is based on implementations from the following repos: